ghbrown/ghbrown.github.io/content/topics/random/random.md

 On every refresh of this website the header color is changed according to the selection of a (pseudo)random number.

-I originally wrote this website from scratch in HTML, CSS, and Javascript, which was a great learning experience.
+I first wrote this website from scratch in HTML, CSS, and Javascript, which was a great learning experience.
 Though almost everything is still the same, I've moved to Hugo for static site generation, which makes maintenance a bit easier.

 ---